vineetcoder5/100xbuildathon/README.md

 An AI-powered desktop agent that lives as a floating widget on your screen and expands into a powerful chatbot when clicked.
 Like Google’s Project Astra, but made for your desktop — it understands your real-time context across applications like Chrome, PDF viewers, Office apps, and more.

 No need to upload files, take screenshots, or switch tabs.
-Just ask your question, and OctopussAI gives instant answers or performs actions — **right where you are**.
+Just ask your question, and Dekstop assistant will gives instant answers or performs actions — **right where you are**.

 ---